SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1850 Restaurant and Brewery

-One of the most spectacular ways of getting a view of the magnificent surroundings of Yosemite Valley is to jump out of an airplane!
-Mariposa-Yosemite Airport is a convenient location for skydiving activities in the region.
+Why Visit: One of the most spectacular ways to get a view of the magnificent surroundings of Yosemite Valley is to jump out of an airplane!

-The association run events such as flying marriage proposals, group jumps, birthday celebrations, and sponsored jumps.
-You will be required to be physically healthy and over 18 years old.
-Beyond that, there are no age limits, and they have even had an 80-year-old make a jump.
+Know Before You Go: The association offers flying marriage proposals, group jumps, birthday celebrations, and sponsored jumps.
+You must be physically healthy and over 18 years old.
+Beyond that, there are no age limits, and they have had people in their 80s make the jump.

 Hotel Charlotte in GrovelandThe Hotel Charlotte is where I like to stay when visiting Groveland.

-When visiting Groveland, you must take a break in the Iron Door Saloon.
-It is known to be the oldest saloon in constant use in California.
-The traditional saloon decor and historic artifacts in the bar make this a fascinating place to relax and have a well-earned drink.
+Highlights: You must visit the Iron Door Saloon, known to be the oldest continuously operating saloon in California.
+The traditional decor and historic artifacts in the bar make this a fascinating place to relax and have a well-earned drink.
 Remarkably, the original bar is still used.

 Take the opportunity to go fishing or white-water rafting when you are here.
 There are many other activities, such as horse riding, mountain biking, and hiking.
 Enjoy some of the most beautiful surroundings you will find anywhere.

-Golf is one of the popular things to do near Yosemite, with many fine courses.
+Golf is one of the popular things to do near Yosemite, with many fine courses around.
 Playing a few rounds in spectacular settings makes the game far more special.

 I recommend you check out the following Yosemite golf courses for availability and requirements.